timjbruce/reinvent_cvra_bootcamp/README.md

 #### Instructions

-1. To deploy the CRVA into your account click the following link [cvra-cloudformation.yaml](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://s3.amazonaws.com/cvra-deepdrive-us-east-1-683617902415/cvra-cloudformation.yaml&stackName=cvra), this will open the CloudFormation template into your account.
+1. To deploy the CVRA into your account click the following link [cvra-cloudformation.yaml](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://s3.amazonaws.com/cvra-deepdrive-us-east-1-683617902415/cvra-cloudformation.yaml&stackName=cvra), this will open the CloudFormation template into your account.

 If you are not already logged into your AWS Console you will need to log in with the AWS Account Credentials which you will want to use for this workshop.

-2. Accept all the defaults and click **Next**
-3. Tick the acknowledge box at the bottom of the page and click on **Create**
+2. Tick the acknowledge box at the bottom of the page and click on **Create**

 The CVRA Stack will now deploy, you can check its status via the AWS Console Page.
 Once the Stacks completes successfully, you can move on to the next step.